wwangsa/learnWSO2/Readme.md

 24. Data Mapper (Project folder: HealthcareProject)

-	Transforming incoming request to a specific format that the backend service expects.
+	Transforming request message to the format that the reservation system accepted.
+Data mapper is used to map the fields.
 	The example is transforming the request from

 	```json